scottwestover/scottwestover.dev/README.md

 ## Deploying

-This repoistory makes use of GitHub Actions to deploy the site to GitHub Pages any time there is a new commit to the main branch.
+This repository makes use of GitHub Actions to deploy the site to GitHub Pages any time there is a new commit to the main branch.